boy singing on microphone with pop filter

 Teaching as a very enriching experience

-An article on development work in Latin America and my reinsercion in Germany after being abroad.
+An interview on development work in Latin America and my reinsercion in Germany after being abroad.

 February edition 02.2024